-I am a lifelong, life-wide learner, media-explorer, technology scout, scholar, researcher, occasional pioneer, who has infinite curiosity.
+I am a lifelong, life-wide learner, media-explorer, technology scout, scholar, researcher, occasional pioneer, and community activist who has infinite curiosity.
 I love to read!
 I am also an educator committed to inclusivity and accessibility.
-I want to contribute to building smart, enabled communities.
+I want to contribute to building smart, enabled communities to extend the Academy in new ways to reach more people.

 Most of my career has been invested into higher education within the United States.
 As a scientist, I would like to find new ways to bridge international collaborations to solve wicked problems such as security, climate science, and educational access.